-D. Deposits and investments
+D. Deposits and Investments

 Cash and cash equivalents include cash on hand as well as amounts in demand deposit accounts and short-term investments with original maturities of three months or less from the date of acquisition.
-The Town values investments at their fair value.
-Some types of investments authorized by the State of Connecticut include obligations of the United States Government, obligations fully insured or guaranteed by the government or governmental agency, the State local government investment pool (STIF account), and repurchase agreements.
+The Town values investments at their fair value based on quoted market prices.
+Some types of investments authorized by the State of Connecticut include obligations of the United States Government, obligations fully insured or guaranteed by the government or governmental agency, shares in the Connecticut Short-Term Investment Fund and repurchase agreements.
 The Town may vote to accept investments other than those authorized by the State when they have been donated to the Town.